 Synthetic Mineral Fibers

 Synthetic mineral fibers are fibrous inorganic substances made primarily from rock, clay, slag, or glass.
 These fibers are classified into three general groups: fiberglass (glass wool and glass filament), mineral wool (rock wool and slag wool), and refractory ceramic fibers (RCF).
-There are more than 225,000 workers in the U.S. exposed to synthetic mineral fibers in manufacturing and end-use applications.
+Many workers in the U.S. exposed to synthetic mineral fibers in manufacturing and end-use applications.

-Exposures to synthetic mineral fibers are addressed in specific OSHA standards for General Industry and Shipyard Employment.
+Exposures to synthetic mineral fibers are addressed in specific OSHA standards for general industry and maritime.

 Provides resources aid in evaluating exposures to synthetic mineral fibers in the workplace.